mmoya26/dollarguard/README.md

 # Known defects
 - If a category has a big expense it will occupy 100% of the percentage overview area
 - Users can start editing an expense and then delete the expense before updating it (causing a 400 bad requet error)

+# Maybe future features
+- Add support for different types of currencies